Skip to main contentSkip to search

 • Ontario has placed 8 school boards under provincial supervision, removing all elected trustees.

-• An estimated 760,000 students are affected, including approximately 76,000 receiving special education.
+• Over 700,000 students are affected, including tens of thousands receiving special education supports.

-• SEAC (Special Education Advisory Committees) — the primary forum for disability advocacy — have been disrupted or dissolved in affected boards.
+• SEAC (Special Education Advisory Committees), the primary forum for disability advocacy, have been disrupted or dissolved in affected boards.

-• Parents in affected boards have lost direct access to elected representatives — supervisors are unelected provincial appointees.
+• Parents in affected boards have lost direct access to elected representatives, supervisors are unelected provincial appointees.

 The system behind the school